Skip to main content

 Clamp System

-• Inspect tie bars for stretch marks, scoring, or rust
+• Tie bars free of stretch marks, scoring, or rust

 • Verify clamp force at rated tonnage